-Have full control over how you arrive and leave your date, so we commend you going and leaving is a separate mode of transportation.
 Having your transportation allows you to leave whenever you wish if you are not feeling the date or your level of comfort changes.
-If you’re driving yourself, it’s a good idea to have a backup plan such as a ride-share app or a friend to pick you up.
+Have complete control over how you arrive and leave your date, so we commend you for going and retiring as a separate mode of transportation.
+If you’re driving yourself, it’s a good idea to have a backup plan, such as a ride-share app or a friend to pick you up.

 Know Your Limits

 The words “know your limits” can apply to all parts of the dating process.
-Therefore, you need to know who you are, what you want, and be aware of your limitations with drugs or alcohol.
+Therefore, you need to know who you are and what you want and be aware of your limitations with drugs or alcohol.
 If you drink alcohol, we recommend a one-drink limit.
-Over drinking on a date can impair your judgment and alertness, leading you down the wrong direction on the date.
+Over-drinking on a date can impair your judgment and alertness, leading you down the wrong direction on the date.
 If your date tries to pressure you to use drugs or drink more than you’re comfortable with, end the date immediately.

 Don’t Leave Drinks or Personal Items Unattended.

 Equally important is DON’T leave your drink unattended at any time.
-You should make sure that you see where your drink comes from and know where it is at all times.
-Only accept drinks poured or served directly from the bartender or server, so don’t receive drinks from your date if you did not see them made by the bartender.
+You should ensure you see where your glass comes from and know where it is at all times.
+Only accept drinks poured or served directly by the bartender or server, so don’t receive drinks from your date if you did not see them made by the bartender.
 We have heard the stories of substances slipped into drinks to facilitate sexual assault.
 These substances, for the most part, are odorless, colorless, and tasteless.
 Also, keep your phone, purse, wallet, and anything containing personal information on you at all times.